crownstone/crownstone-sdk/README.md

 ![Image of Strongloop API Explorer](https://raw.githubusercontent.com/crownstone/crownstone-sdk/master/images/strongloop-api-explorer.png)

-You can read more on the cloud at <https://github.com/crownstone/cloud>.
+You can read more detailed cloud documentation [here](cloud/).

 # <a name="smartphone_libs"></a>Smartphone libraries

-The documentation on the smartphone application can be found at <https://github.com/crownstone/smartphones/>.
+The documentation on the smartphone application can be found [here](smartphones/).

 # <a name="bluenet"></a>Bluenet Firmware

-An entry to the documentation of the firmware can be found at <https://github.com/crownstone/firmware/>.
+An entry to the documentation of the firmware can be found [here](firmware/).